igormsouza/zeus/README.md

 A quick way to generate a new structure of a Zeus project.

 ### Do you like it?
-Follow my my blog and check the updates about Zeus and others things.
+Follow my personal blog and check the updates about Zeus and others things.

 [https://igormsouza.wordpress.com](https://igormsouza.wordpress.com/)